š Get Race Ready: Your Ultimate Guide to Conquering the Gazley Volkswagen Wellington Marathon

 Nutrition During Taper

 Donāt drastically cut calories just because you're running less.
 Your body is working hard to repair and replenish.
-Focus on nutrient-dense foodsĀ and proper hydration.
+Focus on nutrient-dense foods and proper hydration.

-But don't try anything new!
-As with race day, now is the time to be fine-tuning not trying new bars and gels.
+Crucially: Don't try anything new!
+As with race day gear, now is the time to be fine-tuning, not trying new bars and gels.

 3. Fine-Tune Your Race Day Fueling